diegouribe/BAB_Fa20_ObjectiveTask/README.md

-# BAB Developer Objective Task - Fall 2020
+# BAB Developer Objective Task - Spring 2021
 ## Introduction
 Welcome to the Blockchain @ Berkeley objective task for Developers.
-This task is due this Friday 09/18/2020 at 11:59pm!
+This task is due this Friday 02/05/2021 at 11:59pm!

 ## The Tasks
 You are given 2 tasks.
 Please complete them both receive full points.
 Make sure you are able to explain your thought process behind your solution.
 Lastly, this is not a collaborative task, so please do not work with others or plagiarize any code.